uvolmer/kittec2mqtt/README.md

 mode: single
 ```

-A sample dashbaord may look like
+A sample dashboard may look like

 ![kittec](kittec2mqtt.png)